“Stellenbosch is famous for three things: its wine, its university (30,000 students) and its oak trees,” said Ian.

 Our fellow visitors on this Wine Flies wine tour were also a lively international mix.

-There were 12 of us all-told – including a young medical doctor from London in Cape Town on a conference, a family from Pennsylvania (whose university-aged daughter was entering med school), a UN soldier from India stationed in Sudan, and a young couple from Mexico City studying international affairs in the U.S.
+In our group?
+A young medical doctor from London in Cape Town on a conference, a family from Pennsylvania (whose university-aged daughter was entering med school), a UN soldier from India stationed in Sudan, and a young couple from Mexico City studying international affairs in the U.S.

 Needless to say, when we weren’t talking wine, our conversations covered the world!